Huanshere/VideoLingo/docs/install_locally_en.md

 | 🗣️ GPT-SoVITS (beta) | Local, cloning, unbeatable in Chinese | Currently only supports English input Chinese output, requires GPU for model training, best for single-person videos without obvious BGM, and the base model should be close to the original voice | 😱 | 🚫 |

 For OpenAI TTS, [Yunwu API](https://yunwu.zeabur.app/register?aff=TXMB) is recommended.
-Edge TTS requires no configuration, for Azure TTS please register on the official website to get the key.
+Edge TTS requires no configuration, Azure TTS can be obtained free key from QQ group or register yourself.
 Configure these in the sidebar of the VideoLingo running webpage later.

 <details>
 <summary>GPT-SoVITS Usage Tutorial (only supports v2 new version)</summary>